2 - 2Shares

 50 Years Ago and Today

 What kinds of things demanded our attention (or that of our elders), 50 years ago?
 There were no online distractions, very few TV programs, no cell phones or cable with hundreds of channels.
-Social media 50 years ago was church, the movies, cookouts at friend’s homes, community pool parties and sitting on the front porch.
+Social media 50 years ago was church, the movies, cookouts at friend’s homes, community pool parties and sitting on the front porch chatting with neighbors strolling by.

 Today, to research sources to cite for this article, I go to one article that has to be clicked 50 times to get through each page of brief actual content I’m looking for.
 However, the entire lower 2/3 of the page is clickbait content that makes you want to click to “know the scoop”.
 Each ONE page has 20 more possibilities to click on, and each one of those leads to another 20 or so.